bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >-
       Try an easy to use, powerful serverless backend you can setup in minutes.
-      Our proprietary edge processing technology allows you to serve dynamic, real-time data anywhere in the world to meet the instant response needs of web, mobile and hardware users.
+      And edge processing technology allows you to serve dynamic, real-time data anywhere in the world to meet the instant response needs of web, mobile and hardware users.
     actions:
       - label: Learn More
         url: /features